 The Sturgis Leavitt Award is given annually for the best article or book chapter on a Latin American or Iberian subject published by a SECOLAS member in the previous calendar year.
 The article may be written in any language.
 Preference will be given to articles that have an appeal beyond a single discipline.
 The winner must be a member in good standing of the year in which the article or chapter was published and the year the award is given.

-Selection of the winning article or book chapter is made by a committee of three members selected by the Executive Committee.
+The winning article or book chapter is selected by a committee of three members selected by the Executive Committee.
 Members serve for three years on a rotating basis.

 The Edward H. Moseley Student Paper Award